Chrish066

 Back -

 The back was a bit more tricky.
 I wanted the back to have the look and feel of a real medication.
-I used a lot of retro medication labels from the 1920s to the 1950s and how they looked.
+I used a lot of retro medication labels from the 1920s to the 1950s as reference and matched how they looked.
 Mix in a little modern and retrofuturistic flare and this is what we got.

 IMG_20230127_183759.jpg